stancl/tenancy-docs/source/donate.blade.md

 I use [TransferWise](https://transferwise.com/invite/u/samuels1719) (affiliate link 🙂), so I can accept bank transfers in almost any currency.

-Contact me on [samuel@tenancyforlaravel.com](mailto:samuel@tenancyforlaravel.com?subject=Donation) and I'll give you bank details for your local currency.
+Contact me on [tenancy@archte.ch](mailto:tenancy@archte.ch?subject=Donation) and I'll give you bank details for your local currency.

 ## Legal

 If you're a business making a donation, you may want an invoice.

-Contact me on [samuel@tenancyforlaravel.com](mailto:samuel@tenancyforlaravel.com?subject=Donation%20with%20invoice), let me know what you need to have on the invoice and I will make it happen.
+Contact me on [tenancy@archte.ch](mailto:tenancy@archte.ch?subject=Donation%20with%20invoice), let me know what you need to have on the invoice and I will make it happen.

 ### Thank you!